Plain language makes it easier for the public to read, understand and use government communications.

 The purpose of the Plain Writing Act of 2010 is “to improve the effectiveness and accountability of federal agencies to the public by promoting clear government communication that the public can understand and use.”
 This law changed how the government communicates with the public and all government agencies are expected to follow the requirements outlined in this regulation.

 Many aspects of the Department’s programs and operations have a direct impact on the public, and it is vital that we communicate clearly and reliably.
 To learn how we’re implementing the Plain Writing Act, read our plain writing implementation plan.

-Our goal is to use plain language in any document that:
+At Interior, we will use plain language in any document that:

 We continue to look for ways to improve our work and would like to hear your feedback.
-Please contact us at email@example.com or call Matthew Patrick in the Office of the Executive Secretariat and Regulatory Affairs at (202) 208-3059.
+Please contact us at email@example.com or call Matthew Patrick in the Office of the Executive Secretariat and Regulatory Affairs at (202) 208-6193.